zellwk/zellwk.com/src/posts/2020-02-14-install-mongodb.md

 ---
 layout: post
-title: Installing and Using MongoDB on Mac (Catalina and non-Catalina)
+title: Installing MongoDB on Mac (Catalina and non-Catalina)
 description: Updated steps to install MongoDB on a Mac.
 slug: install-mongodb
 tags: